Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Introduction

 Libedinsky--Williamson proposed that this extra $\mathcal{H}_{(W,P)}$-structure should provide new insight toward Deodhar's goal of a counting formula for the Kazhdan--Lusztig polynomials.
-They ask in \cite[Problem 1.2]{MR4166587} whether it is possible to construct an explicit basis of ``canonical light leaves" for a $\ZZ$-module $\mathbb N_{\la,\nu}$ whose graded dimension is equal to $n_{\la,\nu}(q)$.
+They ask in \cite[Problem 1.2]{MR4166587} whether it is possible to construct an explicit basis of ``canonical light leaves" for a $\ZZ$-module $\mathbb N_{\la,\underline\nu}$ whose graded rank is equal to $n_{\la,\nu}(q)$.
 Each canonical light leaf basis element of degree $k$ would then be a generator of some composition factor of $\Delta(\la)$ isomorphic to $L(\nu)\langle k \rangle $.
-We solve this problem in the case of Hermitian symmetric pairs (see \cref{coxeterlabelD2}).
+We solve this problem in the case of Hermitian symmetric pairs (see \cref{coxeterlabelD2}) by introducing an oriented Temperley--Lieb algebra of type $(W,P)$ for all Hermitian symmetric pairs $(W,P)$.

 \begin{thmA} Let $(W,P)$ be a Hermitian symmetric pair.
-For $\la, \mu, \nu \in {^PW}$, the space $\mathbb N_{\la,\nu}$ is spanned by the light leaves elements corresponding to ``standard" oriented Temperley--Lieb diagrams of type $(W,P)$ and the space $\mathbb B_{\nu,\mu}$ is spanned by the the light leaves elements corresponding to degree zero oriented Temperley--Lieb diagrams of type $(W,P)$.
-These diagrams can be described in a closed combinatorial (non-iterative) fashion. \end{thmA}
+For all $\la, \nu \in {^PW}$, the space $\mathbb N_{\la,\underline\nu}$ has basis indexed by the set of ``standard" basis elements in the anti-spherical module for the oriented Temperley--Lieb algebra of type $(W,P)$.
+These elements can be described in a closed combinatorial (non-iterative) fashion.
+Moreover, this construction is entirely independent of the choice of a reduced word $\underline{\nu}$. \end{thmA}